 - malicious host

-After you click on the alert, you would see the contributing event, you would see the details related to the match - the source, the reason and the type.
+After you click on the alert, you see the contributing event and details related to the match, including the source, the reason, and the type.